CEI-lab/ECE3400-2017-teamAlpha/docs/lab3.md

 # Lab 3: Digital Logic
 ## Team Alpha, ECE 3400, Fall 2017

+_Goal:_
-//Goal:// Output data from an Arduino through an FPGA to a screen driver.
+Output data from an Arduino through an FPGA to a screen driver.

 We worked in two sub-teams.
 Team 1 sent data from the Arduino to the FPGA and converted this to something that made sense on the screen - we decided to display a 2-by-2 array of bits.
 Team 2 displayed the array on the screen and continuously updated it.
 First we had to agree on an interface, in our case this is the 2-by-2 array, defined as: